Pedro Conti is a well-known 3D artist, and actually it’s a very special day for me. I am delighted to talk to him, I love his work.

 Currently, Pedro Conti is working as a freelance 3D artist and supervisor, and is also an international speaker at various events around the world (thanks to his bio).
 Therefore, he has a strong portfolio with nice references (like Disney for the movie Moana), and is a well-known 3D artist is the 3D community for his skills and his great artworks.
 I like his works because it combines three things: a cartoon appearance, his characters really seem to be alive, and they are fun to watch!

 But I said too much: let’s talk to Pedro now!
+And don’t forget to download our free guide of the best tips & tricks from our 3D Artists interviews.

 Hello Pedro Conti.
 Can you please describe yourself to the readers?